emmasodegard/Exam-Unit-3/readme.md

 - Looked up the periodic table (Wikipedia page for Argon):
 - Element 18 is Argon.
 - Submitted the answer Argon, successfully solving the puzzle.

+## decodingAnswers:
+- Created a file that prints out the final answers for all puzzles in one go.
+This code performs the decryption logic.

+When running this code, I get the final answers for:
+- Puzzle 1: Decodes alchemical symbols (e.g., ☉, ☿, ☽, ♂) into their corresponding metals.
+- Puzzle 2: Reads the capital letters in the poem and extracts the hidden word.
+- Puzzle 3: Translates a numeric cipher into letters, then converts the resulting words (eight alchemical substances) into their symbolic forms.
+- Puzzle 4: Interprets capital letters or other hidden clues to deduce that element #18 in the periodic table is Argon.